 The goal of a digital content audit is to use content analysis and SEO and UX (user experience) metrics to identify both problems and opportunities so that you can create a content marketing strategy that your visitors can trust and search engines can understand, and that will help grow your business.

-You want to make your website and social media easier for people and search engines to find and understand, to increase your rank in search results and to improve your usability: to identify content weaknesses and change them into strengths so you can increase your business opportunities.
+You want to make your website and social media easier for people and search engines to find and understand, so you can increase your rank in search results and improve your usability: identify content weaknesses and change them into strengths so you can increase your business opportunities.

 Note: Audit results vary considerably based on a business’s online presence and business objectives.

 SOCIAL PROFILES, PHOTOS & BIOS

 - Are they branded with logos, slogans, etc.?